 A student can withdraw from a class until the end of the twelfth week of class.
-Beyond the twelfth week, students who need to withdraw for extenuating circumstances must apply with the Dean of Students.
+Instructor's permission is not required to withdraw.
+Beyond the twelfth week, students who need to withdraw for extenuating circumstances must apply to the Dean of Students.